-If no comparisons succeed, the packet does not match the filter and the MAX does not forward the packet.
-When no filter is in use the MAX forwards all packets.
-Once you aply a filter to a connection, this default is reversed.
-For security purposes, the MAX does not automatically foward non-matching packets.
-It requires a rule that explicitly allows these packets to pass.
+When no filter is in use, the default action is to forward all packets and allow all packets to reset the Idle timer.
 Packets can pass through more than one filter.
 If both a data filter and call filter apply to an interface, the data filter is applied first.